vhive-serverless/vHive/scripts/github_runner/README.md

 On `SCSE` cloud, rebuild the four nodes and redeploy them.

 # When Should Restart Runners
-For firecracker and gvisor cri tests, when the test stuck in `helloworld is waiting for a Revision to be ready`
+For firecracker CRI and gVisor RuntimeClass tests, when the test stuck in `helloworld is waiting for a Revision to be ready`
 <img width="814" alt="bc67c34ef2308282b8285077534667f" src="https://github.com/vhive-serverless/vHive/assets/58351056/78cea3f8-b42f-4807-ad7a-10fea14a8eea">

-This basically implies that the firecracker and gvisor cri runners need to be restart(You can also restart only one runner in that case)
+This basically implies that the firecracker and gVisor runners need to be restarted.
+You can also restart only one runner in that case.
-But if the firecracker and gvisor cri test passed the `Setup vHive CRI test environment` step and failed in `Run vHive CRI tests` step, this typically is just sporadic failure and can be resolved by re-running the tests, just trigger the re-run button on github webpage is okay.
+But if the firecracker or gVisor test passed the `Setup sandbox test environment` step and failed in `Run shared CRI tests` step, this is typically a sporadic failure and can be resolved by re-running the tests from the GitHub UI.

 # Notice for Github PAT
 Below are steps for generating github PAT: